fiseni/HttpClientDemo/README.md

 ### Option 64

 Same as option 63, just running multiple calls.
-The first impression is that this will run fully synchronously.
-But, the results are quite surprising.
+This will run fully synchronously of course.